AntonyBooming/outage_project/README.md

-# outage_project: data driven approach to understand severe power outage characteristics
+# A Data-Driven Approach to Understand Severe Power Outage Characteristics
 this is a project for DSC 80 at UCSD

 by Antony Munkhchuluun